raym293/task_tracker/README.md

 ---

+> **Project Source:** This project idea and requirements were inspired by [roadmap.sh Task Tracker Project](https://roadmap.sh/projects/task-tracker).

 A simple, modern command-line task tracker written in C++ with JSON-based persistent storage.
 Effortlessly manage your tasks from the terminal with a clean and intuitive interface.

 ---